Tuck shop: Etymology

 The term "tuck", meaning food, is slang and probably originates from such phrases as "to tuck into a meal".
 It is closely related to the Australian English word "tucker", meaning food.
 A tuck shop typically sells confectionery, sandwiches, and finger-food, such as sweets, crisps, soft drinks, and such.
 Recently there have been moves to change to a wider variety of "healthier" foods.
 In Australia, where the tuck shop will typically be the only source of bought food at the school/club, the menu is more substantial and is more similar to the school dinners provided by the British government.

 "Tucker" may originate with the lacework at the top of 19th Century women's dresses, but the origin of its use in regard to food probably arises from the popular shops run in England by various members of the Tuck family between 1780 and 1850.
-The earliest reference found is to Thomas Tuck whose "Tuck's Coffee House" in Norwich, United Kingdom was popular among the city's literary circles in the late 18th Century.
-There was a library for the use of customers, and it was located on Gentleman’s Walk in the heart of the city.
+The earliest reference found is to Thomas Tuck whose "Tuck's Coffee House" in Norwich was popular among the city's literary circles in the late 18th Century.
+There was a library for the use of customers, and it was located on Gentleman's Walk in the heart of the city.
 It is mentioned as a place of legal negotiation in public notices published in the Norfolk Chronicle on 9 February 1782 and 12 and 19 April 1783.
 In 1820, William Joseph Tuck was a confectioner at Duncan Place, Hackney, outside London.
 Hackney and nearby London Fields were fashionable for picnic outings and holidays at the time.
 The London Directory of 1846 records his son Thomas James Tuck as a baker at "The Bun House" in Duncan Place.
-Edward Walford in his Old and New London: Volume 5 of 1879 states: "In the short thoroughfare connecting the London Fields with Goldsmiths' Row there is a shop which in bygone times was almost as much noted for its 'Hackney Buns' as the well-known Bun-house at Chelsea was for that particular kind of pastry."
+Edward Walford in his Old and New London: Volume 5 of 1879 says: "In the short thoroughfare connecting the London Fields with Goldsmiths' Row there is a shop which in bygone times was almost as much noted for its 'Hackney Buns' as the well-known Bun-house at Chelsea was for that particular kind of pastry."

 Another store had also opened by 1842 in Church Street, now Mare Street, as shown in a painting in which "TUCK" is clearly displayed over the door.
 Thomas and his brother William Frederick Tuck arrived in Victoria, Australia aboard Ayrshire on 24 April 1852, and both opened similar stores, William as a confectioner in Melbourne and Thomas at the goldfields.
-"T J Tuck & Sons" is shown over the door of his store in the painting by Augustus Baker Peirce: "The Myers Creek Rush – near Sandhurst (Bendigo) Victoria" (located in the National Library of Australia).
+"T J Tuck & Sons" is shown over the door of his store in the painting by Augustus Baker Peirce: "The Myers Creek Rush – near Sandhurst (Bendigo) Victoria" (located in the National Library of Australia in Canberra).

 Use of the term

 Advertisers and retailers have used the name and image of a tuck shop many times to promote products or to promote a nostalgic sense of familiarity.
 Some shops have simply called themselves "The Tuck Shop" or further shortened to "The Tucky".
-For example, on Holywell Street in Oxford, there is "The Tuck Shop", and further down the street, there is "The Alternative Tuck Shop" (see photo).
+For example, on Holywell Street in Oxford, there is "The Tuck Shop" and further down the street, there is "The Alternative Tuck Shop" (see photo).